-Movie Reviews: The Best New Horror Movies On Netflix For January 2017
+The Best Horror Movies On Netflix For January 2017

 From bloodthirsty werewolves to brain-thirsty zombies, Netflix has added some of the best horror movies to the lineup for January 2017.
-Whether you are in the mood for classic movies like The Shining or newer films like Sinister, Netflix has the answer for your horror needs during January 2017.
+Whether you are in the mood for classic movies like The Shining or newer films like Sinister, Netflix has the answer for your horror needs during January of 2017.

 Sinister

 Ethan Hawke and Juliet Rylance star in this film that was considered one of the best horror movies of 2012.
-Hawke portrays a true crime writer who moves into a murder-house and discovers a box filled with disturbing 8mm movies.
-Right from the get-go the movie starts off with a disturbing scene and the film doesn’t let up from there.
+Hawke portrays a true crime writer who moves into a murder house and discovers a box filled with disturbing 8mm movies.
+Right from the get-go, the movie starts off with a disturbing scene, and the film doesn’t let up from there.

-Ostensibly it would seem that this film doesn’t offer anything new: a haunted house with evil supernatural entities, a mysterious video tape, and even a sheriff warning a new resident to “leave now if you love your family;” but Sinister works because they make the usual horror tropes feel new again, and because of a powerful and convincing performance from Hawke.
+Ostensibly it would seem that this film doesn’t offer anything new: a haunted house with evil supernatural entities, a mysterious videotape, and even a sheriff warning a new resident to “leave now if you love your family.”
+However, Sinister works because they make the usual horror tropes feel new again and because of a powerful and convincing performance from Hawke.
 But the success of the story also lies with the brilliance of the director, Scott Derrickson.

-Derrickson’s previous works include the terrifying film The Exorcism of Emily Rose (which was considered one of the best horror movies of early 2000s).
+Derrickson’s previous works include the terrifying film The Exorcism of Emily Rose (which was considered one of the best horror movies of the early 2000s).
 His fingerprints are all over this movie and the dark and unsettling vibe found in Emily Rose is also felt in Sinister—relentlessly felt; this is one of the most unnerving horror movies on Netflix.

 An American Werewolf in London